State legislative committee debates gun control ahead of session

 Instead of infringing on gun rights, Lord said, the Legislature should do more to determine why people are carrying out mass shootings.

-She noted perpetrators of domestic violence often use other weapons at their disposal — knives, fists, bats — to inflict death and damage.
+She said perpetrators of domestic violence often use other weapons — knives, fists, bats — to inflict death and damage.
 "Until we get to the root cause, I feel we are going round and round and round to punish the guns constantly," she said.

-She also urged lawmakers to include rural law enforcement leaders in future discussions about gun violence measures and criticized a crime package the Legislature passed earlier this year that will takes effect July 1, 2023.
+She also urged lawmakers to include rural law enforcement leaders in discussions about gun violence measures and criticized a crime package the Legislature passed earlier this year that will take effect July 1, 2023.

 Cervantes countered that he has included law enforcement officials who support state laws in legislative discussions.